fuchsst/bmap_mcp/concept/BMAD-MCP-Concept.md

 ## II.
 The Custom BMAD-MCP Server: Architecture and Design (Python/CrewAI Focus)

 The BMAD-MCP server is the cornerstone of the proposed workflow, translating the BMAD methodology into a set of remotely callable, AI-consumable services.
 Its design and implementation using Python, CrewAI, and FastMCP (or a similar Python MCP library) are critical.
-State will be managed via Markdown and JSON files within a `.bmad` directory in the project.
+The server will primarily *read* existing project state (artifacts in Markdown and JSON files within a `.bmad` directory) to provide context for its tools, but it will **not directly write or modify these files**.
+Instead, it returns generated content and suggestions to the AI assistant.

 ### A. Translating BMAD Methodology into MCP Server Capabilities